Claire and Mia Fontaine, the mother-and-daughter duo who authored Comeback: A Mother and Daughter’s Journey Through Hell and Back.

 We are also honoring Elizabeth “Betty” Stadler, the 2020 Sheila Keeble Award winner.
 Unfortunately, we were unable to celebrate Betty last year due to the pandemic, but we could not let her passion and dedication go unnoticed.
 Betty is currently an honorary lifetime board member at Cumberland Heights who has tirelessly donated her time, energy and provided financial support throughout the years.
 While serving on the board in the mid-70s she was influential in bringing Dottie Threadgill on board to provide our patients with proper nutrition.
 Personally, and through her foundation, Betty has been a generous donor of Cumberland Heights since the 1970’s.
 She has generously supported major capital campaigns such as Cumberland Heights’ “Campaign for Recovery” to build the Frist Family Life Center on our maincampus and most recently, ARCH Academy, our new state-of-the-art treatment facility for teen boys.
-Please join us in honoring Betty Stadler for her loyal commitment, love and support of those seeking
+Please join us in honoring Betty Stadler for her loyal commitment, love and support of those seeking recovery.

 Gifts Given in Memory or Tribute